Carnagion/dissertation/diss/diss.typ

 === Delay

+// TODO: Maybe word this better
 The delay for an aircraft $i$ is defined as the difference between its landing or take-off time $t_i$ and its base time $b_i$.
-Its delay cost $c_d (i)$ is then calculated as the delay squared:
+Its delay cost $c_d (i)$, defined in @delay-cost, is then calculated as the delay squared, and is equivalent to the following function:

 $
 c_d (i) = (t_i - b_i)^2
 $

-// TODO: Word this better
-An equivalent formulation used in the model is provided in @delay-cost.

 Raising the delay cost to a power greater than one penalizes disproportionately large delays more severely and encourages a more equitable distribution of delay across all aircraft @demaere-pruning-rules.
 For instance, two aircraft with delays of one and three minutes each would have a total delay cost of $1^2 + 3^2 = 10$, whereas the same two aircraft with delays of two minutes each would have a total delay cost of only $2^2 + 2^2 = 8$, making the latter more preferable.

 === Calculated Take-Off Time Compliance

+// TODO: Maybe word this better
-The CTOT violation cost $c_v (i)$ for a departure $i$ is a piecewise non-linear function given by 0 if it takes off within its CTOT slot and the squared difference between its takeoff time $t_i$ and its CTOT slot end time $v_i$ if it misses its CTOT slot:
+The CTOT violation cost $c_v (i)$ for a departure $i$ is defined in @ctot-violation-cost, and is equivalent to the following piecewise non-linear function given by 0 if it takes off within its CTOT slot and the squared difference between its takeoff time $t_i$ and its CTOT slot end time $v_i$ if it misses its CTOT slot:

 $
 c_v (i) = cases(